kwmorlock/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 Logarithmic O(log n)

-As imput gets bigger runtime/space will increase slower (This is a good solution compared to many other Big O solutions)
+As input gets bigger runtime/space will increase slower (This is a good solution compared to many other Big O solutions)